msgpo/TBCK/Readme.md

 * uBlock ([not officially Thunderbird ready](https://github.com/gorhill/uBlock/issues/3698))
 * (optional) [ProtonMail Bridge](https://protonmail.com/bridge/)

+### How to install uBo into Thunderbird?

+The extension is not officially in the Thunderbird Store (AMO), however you can manually install the extension by downloading the `uBlock0_[version].thunderbird.xpi` from the official source and then drag & drop it into Thunderbird's Add-ons Manager pane.

 ## Warning for AntiVirus User

 **DO NOT** enable the function to allow your AV to scan your inbox, disable this in your AV program **AND** in Thunderbird.